 On the front page of the Tulsa World’s Dec.
-22, 1921 issue, a headline ran with the title “Robed Klansman Honor Dead While Hundreds Stand Agape at Funeral of Harry Aurendt.”
+22, 1921, issue, a headline ran with the title “Robed Klansman Honor Dead While Hundreds Stand Agape at Funeral of Harry Aurandt.”

 By all accounts, fallen Tulsa Police Commissioner Secretary Harry Harrison Aurandt’s burial at Rose Hill Cemetery was quite a spectacle.
 An unannounced group of 12 Klansmen in full ceremonial regalia approached the funeral tent from the south carrying a large flaming cross of red roses to pay tribute to Aurandt.